moayadalmarzook/moayadalmarzook.github.io./README.md

 </summary>

 <br >
-masters degree in software engineering from university of scranton bachelor degree in information technology from prince muhammed university
+masters degree in software engineering from university of scranton <br>
+bachelor degree in information technology from prince muhammed university<br>
 </details>